 Periodic fire drills are conducted in the residence halls.
 Drills are conducted without notice.
-If a fire alarm sounds, everyone must exit.
-No one may re-enter the building until permission is given by a member of the Residence Life staff.
-Failure to evacuate a building during a fire alarm will result in fines and/or disciplinary action.
+If a fire alarm sounds, EVERYONE must exit.
+No one may re-enter the building until permission is given by a member of the Residence

+Life staff.
+Failure to evacuate a building during a fire alarm will result in fines and/or disciplinary action as it is against Baltimore Fire Safety laws.